Updating Hugo Blox Websites

 - Type

-exists, the system will create a new directory calledsite.bak
+siteexists, the system will create a new directory calledsite.bakin the same location and copy everything fromsiteinto it.

 - Type